yantonov/dot/README.md

 1. The app is implemented in rust to simplify the distribution process and remove any issues with scripting languages and setting environment.
 2. The composition of settings for different platforms/devices can be done manually.
 Corresponding settings can be versioned in separate directories as you like and after that, you can call utility manually from selected directories.
-3. This implementation provides supports simple scenario to create symlinks, restore regular file and creating backup files before any symlink is introduced.
+3. This implementation supports simplest scenario to create symlinks, restore regular file and creating backup files before any symlink is introduced.

 ##### Todo list:
 1. verbose output